jopemachine-arvis/arvish/readme.md

 $ npm install --global arvis-unicorn
 ```

+* You can also automatically check your extension validation by adding `prepublishOnly` to `arvish-prepublish`.

 ## Environment variables

 Arvis lets users set environment variables for a extension which can then be used by that extension.
 This can be useful if you, for example, need the user to specify an API token for a service.
 You can access the extension environment variables from [`process.env`](https://nodejs.org/api/process.html#process_process_env).
 For example `process.env.apiToken`.